 Will a parent or guest accompany you to Orientation?
 If so, parents and guests are encouraged to participate in our Parent Orientation program.
 For more information and registration, visit here!

 LEADERSHIP CLASS: FINDING YOU AT THE U!

-The Leadership Minor is extending an invitation to all transfer students to take Personal Leadership in the University (PA 1961W/OLDP 1301W Section #TBD#) this Spring semester.
+The Leadership Minor is extending an invitation to all transfer students to take Personal Leadership in the University (LEAD 1961W/OLDP 1301W) this Spring semester.
 This course fulfills a writing intensive requirement, allows you to build community with a small group of peers, and helps you understand your own personal leadership.
 Check out this short video to hear from students about their experience in the course and learn more about the many benefits of this class.
 Additionally, the Leadership Minor is offering a section of this course for new spring 2017 transfer students only.